Financial-Times/ft-origami/docs/developer-guide/build-service.md

 If you are loading build service URLs from the server side, you *must* fully respect [cache control](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9) directives emitted by the build service.

-## Availability strategy
+### Reliability

 The build service is highly available, and shared-nothing, so each node is responsible individually for caching its own copy of the built bundles.
-A load balancing strategy is implemented in front of build service nodes which follows this workflow:

-1. Send request to a random node that has not yet been tried for this request.
-2. If response has a `200`, `3xx` or `4xx` status, send the response back to the client and stop.
-3. If there are any other nodes available that have not been tried yet, go back to step 1.
-4. If the request contains a `sync=1` parameter, send the latest response back to the client and stop.
-5. Add a sync=1 parameter to the request and go back to step 1.

-## Concurrency
+### Concurrency

 The build service is capable of running more than one build at the same time, but will not concurrently run more than one identical build.
 The second and subsequent requests for the same resource received while the first is building will not cause a second build to be started, but will simply receive a `202` response (if async) or block waiting for the original build to finish (if sync).